Gender and webcomics: Women in webcomics

 Girls with Slingshots creator Danielle Corsetto stated that webcomics are probably a female-dominated field because there is no need to go through an established publisher.
 ND Stevenson, creator of Nimona and Lumberjanes, noticed that webcomics predominantly feature female protagonists, possibly to "balance out" the content of mainstream media.
 Corsetto noted that she has never encountered sexism during her career, though Stevenson described some negative experiences with Reddit and 4Chan, websites outside of their usual channels.

 Oliver Sava of The A.V.
 Club pointed out in 2016 that there exists a growing community of black women cartoonists creating webcomics.

 In India, where rape of women has been a big issue in the 2010s, Indian webcomics formed a platform for artists to poke fun at patriarchy, feminism, and various other gender-related topics.
 According to human rights activist and webcomic creator Rachita Taneja, humor aids in communicating complex subjects to large groups of people, and the inclusiveness of webcomics makes it an excellent medium for said communication.

 Girlamatic was a subscriber-based webcomic site founded by Joey Manley in 2003.
 The website's purpose was to syndicate webcomics created primarily by women and marketed primarily to women.
 Girlamatic included webcomics created by various well-known female webcomic artists, including Shaenon Garrity and Lea Hernandez.
 The syndicate had won various Lulu awards for being among the "most women-friendly and reader- friendly work in comics."
 Writing for Comixpedia, Eric Burns voiced his worries that initiatives like Girlamatic section off and divide the webcomic community, making it less likely for male readers to come across the works of female webcartoonists.

 LGBT in webcomics

 There exist a large amount of openly gay and lesbian comic creators that self-publish their work on the internet.
 These include amateur works, as well as more "mainstream" works, such as Kyle's Bed & Breakfast.
-According to Andrew Wheeler from Comics Alliance, webcomics "provide a platform to so many queer voices that might otherwise go undiscovered," and Tash Wolfe of The Mary Sue has a similar outlook on transgender artists and themes.
+According to Andrew Wheeler from ComicsAlliance, webcomics "provide a platform to so many queer voices that might otherwise go undiscovered," and Tash Wolfe of The Mary Sue has a similar outlook on transgender artists and themes.

+For some transgender creators, webcomics can also double as autobiographies or autobiografiction.
+Some of these webcomics are written and illustrated by transgender individuals, accurately depicting their thoughts and reality.
+An example of such would be Rooster Tails.

+Impact

+LGBT representation in webcomics is also thought to be a form of participatory media, since it may "encourage users to contribute voices and resources, such as time and money, toward shared projects".
+Readers of webcomics primarily containing LGBT topics also have the opportunity to undergo transformative learning.